dipshanadh/30-days-of-clg-askmitra/src/pages/blogs/day3-equality-in-js.md

     false
     ```

 This much for today guys.
-Thankyou for reading.
-Tomorrow, we will look about Strict Equality Comparison.
-We will look more about Abstract Equaltiy Comparisions and deal with the weirdness of JavaScript.
-Good day !
+Thank you for reading.
+Tomorrow, we will look at Strict Equality Comparison.
+We will look more at Abstract Equality Comparison and deal with the weirdness of JavaScript.
+Good day!